Skip to content

 Additional Tips

-In the dining room, envision a rug as the stage for your table, extending its hospitality around the table so that chairs can glide smoothly over, even when guests lean back in laughter and conversation.
-It’s the invisible boundary that brings everyone closer together.
+Think of the dining rug as the “stage” for your table—extending hospitality so chairs glide smoothly, even when guests lean back during conversation.
+It’s the invisible boundary that brings the whole room together.

 Prev Post